sandstorm/awesome-sustainable-software/README.md

 ![](https://badgen.net/badge/Type/NetworkTransmission/purple)

-By loading offscreen images only when they enter the viewport for the first time, you can drastically reduce the weight of your webpage and save a lot of transferred megabytes.
+By loading offscreen images only, when they enter the viewport for the first time, you can drastically reduce the weight of your webpage and save a lot of transferred megabytes.
 See for example the new [`loading` attribute on image](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#loading) and iframe tags.
 For support of older browsers see javascript solutions (e.g. https://github.com/aFarkas/lazysizes).

 **Reduce colors in images**